Sombre Greenbul (Andropadus importunus)

 Photo by Gregg Darling

 The Sombre Greenbul is easily mistaken for other greenbul species.
 However, the white eye, if seen, is diagnostic.
-The Stripe-cheeked Greenbul has a grey (not olive green) crown and face, and dark (not white to pale yellow) eyes.
-Yellow-streaked Greenbul has a grey (not olive green) crown and ear coverts, a whiteish (not olive-grey) throat, and brown (not white to pale yellow) eyes.
-The Yellow-bellied Greenbul has bright yellow (not olive-grey) underparts and red eyes.
+The Stripe-cheeked Greenbul (Arizelocichla milanjensis) has a grey (not olive green) crown and face, and dark (not white to pale yellow) eyes.
+Yellow-streaked Greenbul (Phyllastrephus flavostriatus) has a grey (not olive green) crown and ear coverts, a whiteish (not olive-grey) throat, and brown (not white to pale yellow) eyes.
+The Yellow-bellied Greenbul (Chlorocichla flaviventris) has bright yellow (not olive-grey) underparts and red eyes.

 Status and Distribution

 The Sombre Greenbul is common throughout its range.
-From Kenya and s Somalia south to se Zambia, s Malawi and S Africa.
-In s Africa, in e Zimbabwe (also Zambezi R valley inland to Lake Kariba), c and s Mozambique, ne S Africa, where extends inland along some river valleys, and Swaziland; also along moist escarpment and lowlands of e S African seaboard west to Cape Peninsula, W Cape.
+It ranges from Kenya and southern Somalia south to south-eastern Zambia, southern Malawi and South Africa.
+In southern Africa, the Sombre Greenbul occurs in eastern Zimbabwe and along the Zambezi River valley to Lake Kariba.
+It is also found throughout Mozambique, to northern and eastern South Africa, where it extends along the moist escarpment and lowlands south to the Cape Peninsula in the Western Cape.

 SABAP2 distribution map for Sombre Greenbul Andropadus importunus – December 2024.